-Bengal: A spotted domestic cat breed, coat patterns range from orange and black to silver cloud and black.
+Bengal: A spotted domestic cat breed with coat patterns ranging from orange and black to silver cloud and black.
 Name your boy Bengal and you can call him the ever popular dog name “Ben” for short.

 Brand: A mark, trademark or spot.

-Chip: Fragment, piece or bit, gmaing token, such as a poker chip.
+Chip: Fragment, piece or bit; gaming token, such as a poker chip.

 Felix: Felix the Cat was an early cartoon character revolving around the comical adventures of an upright black and white cat.

 Jag: Short for jaguar, the spotted big cat, sleek race car and US Navy legal eagle.

 Lichtenstein: Roy Lichtenstein was a Pop artist whose work simulated the style of newspaper comic strips, composed of halftone dots.

 Macchiato: Macchiato is Italian for “spotted.”
 Name your pet Macchiato, and you can call him Macho Macchiato.

 Marbles: A favorite children's game consisting of swirled and spotted glass orbs.

 Mark: To draw or paint upon an object, verb.
 A sign or symbol that differentiates the bearer, noun.